siddharthyayavaram/CAIRE/README.md

 ### Visualization

-`eval/visualization.ipynb` shows the 1-5 scores and matched Wikipedia pages for the example images with default CAIRE parameters.
+`eval/visualization.ipynb` shows the 1-5 scores and matched Wikipedia pages for the example images with default CAIRE arguments (`data/top10_countries.pkl` and `config.DEFAULT_DATASET`).

 ---
 ### Storage Requirements